Bien-Glitch/fuxcel/README.md

 ## Feedback

-If you discover a vulnerability or bug within the Fusion Utility and Form Validator, or have an improvement, Please [open an issue on the GitHub page](https://github.com/Bien-Glitch/fusion.form.validator/issues) or send an e-mail to Bien Nwinate via [fusionboltinc@gmail.com](mailto:fusionboltinc@gmail.com).
+If you discover a vulnerability or bug within the plugin, or have an improvement, Please [open an issue on the GitHub page](https://github.com/Bien-Glitch/fusion.form.validator/issues) or send an e-mail to Bien Nwinate via [fusionboltinc@gmail.com](mailto:fusionboltinc@gmail.com).
 All issues will be promptly addressed.